alexfernandez/alexfernandez.github.io/2016/mib-five-years-later.md

 When in 2007 I was hired at ING Direct as an analyst it felt as something of a success.
 Since 2005 I had worked as a "consultant" for the banking sector in a few different projects.
-The financial sector in Spain has long employed "consultants", which are actually employees in disguise, to avoid bloating their workforce with lowly technicians.
+The financial sector in Spain has long employed these "consultants", which are actually employees in disguise, to avoid bloating their workforce with lowly technicians.
-Now I held a technical position that was more or less like a group coordinator, for a team of varying size (from two to 15 developers).
+Now I held a technical position as a bank employee that was more or less like a group coordinator, for a team of varying size (from two to 15 developers).

 A couple of years later I was told that I was now a project manager,